msaad02/honors-thesis/chatgpt-pe/README.md

 # IDEA:

 Could do a keyword search or just an additional layer of semantic search to filter down into a category, where you could them semantic search text exclusive to that category.
 Things get messy when adding a ton of webpages to 1 search, this could allow for a much cleaner implementation that returns better results

+# IDEA:

+Semantic search the question database instead of the raw html text.